pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 ---

+## Ghost Pong!

+- Actually this game is a lot like Pippin's __Ghost Pong__ game
+- Because the ball doesn't bounce off the paddle!
+- This makes sense given that there's nowhere in our code that defines what should happen if the ball and paddle overlap
+- So we'll need to introduce another method to handle this situation

+---

 ## Bouncing

-- And "finally" we should be able to check for collisions between a Ball and a Paddle
+- We should be able to check for collisions between a Ball and a Paddle
 - It's debatable whether the method to handle this should be in the Ball class or the Paddle class
 - But let's put it in the Ball class this time (I imagine it as being the Ball deciding how to bounce when it hits something)
+- It will need to do what?
+--

+- Check whether the ball and paddle overlap, and reverse the x velocity of the ball if so
+- Primitive, but enough for now

 ---

+## `handleCollision` definition

 In `Ball.js`:
 ```javascript